lukewolcott/beautiful-jekyll/_posts/2017-07-01-DataforDemocracy.md

 ---
 layout: post
 title: Data4Democracy project lead
-subtitle: TAGS: collaboration to analyze Indian health data
+subtitle: collaboration to analyze Indian health data
 ---

 I've traveled to about 70 countries, and spent about 5 years total